idf-can-bus/mcp25xxx-multi-idf-can/README.md

 git submodule update --remote
 ```

-**Note:** The `examples_utils` submodule is required for building the examples.
+**Note:** The `examples-utils-idf-can` submodule is required for building the examples.
 Without it, the build will fail with missing header errors.

 ## Quick start